benitomartin/aws-bedrock-opensearch-langchain/README.md

 - **Embedding and Model**: Bedrock Titan
 - **Vector Store and Endpoint**: Opensearch
 - **IaC**: Terraform
+- **data**: original pdf document and generated json file with embeddings

 Feel free to ⭐ and clone this repo 😉